ZeroKlu/python-crash-course/01 - Python Crash Course/Part III - Beyond the Book/00_beyond_the_book.md

 ---

-There is no specific order in which these topics must be covered, but I do recommend completing [Part I - Basics](../Part%20I%20-%20Basics/) before delving into these more advanced topics.
+<br>There is no specific order in which these topics must be covered, but I do
+recommend completing [Part I - Basics](../Part%20I%20-%20Basics/) before delving into these more advanced topics.